tara-fenton/beer-tapper-js/readme.md

 Your app must:

-- Your game should have two pages: a landing page and a game page
+- Your game should have two views: a landing view and a game view
 - Use only jQuery for DOM manipulation
 - Deploy your game online to GitHub pages
 - Include at least one CSS transition fired by a DOM event